etherzero-org/MSM-ios/README.md

 ---

-**EasyETZ** is open source and available under the terms of the MIT license.
+**MSM** is open source and available under the terms of the MIT license.

 Source code is available at https://github.com/etherzero-org